activating opencl in darktable

 When darktable starts, it will first try to find and load

-libOpenCL.so and, on success, check if the available graphics card comes with OpenCL support.
-A sufficient amount of graphics memory (1GB+) needs to be available for darktable to take advantage of the GPU.
+libOpenCL.so and – on success – checks if the available graphics card comes with OpenCL support.
+A minimally-sufficient amount of graphics memory (1GB+) needs to be available for darktable to take advantage of the GPU.
 If that check passes, darktable tries to setup its OpenCL environment: a processing context needs to be initialized, a calculation pipeline to be started, OpenCL source code files (extension is

 .cl) needs to be read and compiled and the included routines (OpenCL kernels) need to be prepared for darktable’s modules.
 If all of that completes successfully, the preparation is complete.